Securing Workloads with Service Mesh Sidecar Identity

 • Each request now goes through an extra proxy, which consumes resources.

 • Enterprises should optimize sidecar configurations to minimize latency.
+For example, tuning connection pooling, adjusting request timeouts, or disabling unnecessary features can help.

 • Regular monitoring and tuning are crucial to maintain acceptable application performance.
+This means keeping an eye on CPU and memory usage of the sidecars and adjusting configurations as needed.

 Service meshes can be complex to manage.